-Implementation of the projects as a whole would result in the temporary conversion of approximately 4,229 acres of land currently under or available for agricultural production to non-agricultural uses.
-Approximately 409 acres of the study areas are classified as Prime Farmland with 3,790 acres identified as Farmland of Local Importance (see Table 4.2-3).
-The remaining 31 acres is identified as Other Land (see Table 4.2-3).
+Implementation of the projects as a whole would result in the temporary conversion of approximately 1,422 acres of land currently under or available for agricultural production to non-agricultural uses.
+Approximately 160 acres of the project study areas are classified as Prime Farmland with 1,251 acres identified as Farmland of Local Importance (see Table 4.2-3).
+The remaining 11 acres is identified as Other Land (see Table 4.2-3).
 The loss of agricultural land designated Prime Farmland and Farmland of Statewide Importance is typically considered a significant impact under CEQA.

-To verify these farmland designations, the State's LESA model was used with the results provided in Appendix C. Based on the LESA's scoring methodology, a site scoring of 60 points or higher is typically considered "significant."
+To verify these farmland designations, the LESA model was used with the results provided in Appendix C. Based on the LESA's scoring methodology, a site scoring of 60 points or higher is typically considered "significant."
 The LESA scoring for the site locations analyzed in conjunction with the projects are provided in Table 4.2-4.
-As shown, the LESA scores for the study areas support the farmland designations as identified in the FMMP.
+As shown, the LESA scores for the projects support the farmland designations as identified in the FMMP.
 Hence, their conversion to non-agricultural use, albeit temporary, is considered a significant impact.
-Implementation of Mitigation Measure 4.2-1 would reduce these impacts to a level less than significant.
+Implementation of Mitigation Measure 4.2-1a would reduce these impacts to a level less than significant.